kylebarron/stata-exec/README.md

 ---

 While `stata-exec` will still be supported, I suggest users use the new [Stata Jupyter Kernel](https://kylebarron.github.io/stata_kernel/) along with the [Hydrogen package](https://atom.io/packages/Hydrogen) instead.
-It can show Stata results inline and works with Windows, macOS, and Linux.
+It can show Stata results inline and works with Windows, macOS, and Linux. _It is not necessary to install `stata-exec` to use `stata-kernel`._

 ![](./img/stata_kernel_example.gif)